-As of May 31, 2017 there were 221 stockholders of record of our common stock.
+On March 15, 2017 there were 221 stockholders of record of our common stock.
 The number of record holders does not include persons who held our common stock in nominee or "street name" accounts through brokers.

 Transfer Agent and Registrar